Brazil's Amazon deforestation data mixed ahead of Biden Earth Day summit

 Bolsonaro has been invited to Biden's April 22 Earth Day summit with world leaders, as the two sides attempt to negotiate a deal to protect the Amazon.
 Biden said last year that the world should mobilize $20 billion to give to Brazil to stop deforestation, threatening unspecified economic consequences if it did not.

-About 576 square kilometers (222 miles) were destroyed in the first three months, down 28% compared with the same period a year ago, according to data from national space research agency Inpe.
+About 576 square kilometers (222 square miles) were destroyed in the first three months of 2021, down 28% compared with the same period a year ago, according to data from national space research agency Inpe.

 But cloud cover, which can obscure deforestation on satellite images, was 44-49% for the first three months of the year, higher than 17-32% a year prior.